February 20, 2012 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Range

-I am placing a 3 wire power cord on a Crosley Kitchen Range.
+I am installing a 3 wire power cord onto a Crosley Kitchen Range.

-This electrical question came from: Candace, a Homeowner from Louisville, KY
+This electrical wiring question came from: Candace, a Homeowner from Louisville, Kentucky.

 Dave’s Reply: